Professor Einstein Is a Fun, Wacky Robot That Loves to Talk About Science

 My daughters often enjoy playing with their old robots.
 They are always discovering new features, trying new things with them.
 So I think the same could happen with Professor Einstein.
 Schools may also want to try the robot in science and robotics classes.

 It’s worth noting that an important part of the experience is the companion app, called Stein-O-Matic.
 I find it a bit cluttered and overwhelming.
 But maybe my daughters will be more adept at exploring all of its modules.
 That’s one way I can see Professor Einstein getting more use over time.
-In fact, it’s an approach that is already working for other robots, including Cozmo, Sphero, Dash and Dot, and Kamigami.
+In fact, using an app to improve engagement is something that’s already working for other robots, including Cozmo, Sphero, Dash and Dot, and Kamigami.

-Hanson Robotics plans to continue upgrading the app and the robot’s software.
+Hanson Robotics plans to continue upgrading Stein-O-Matic and the robot’s software.
 They’re also working on a new coding app that’ll let users program their own interactions with the robot.
 That should be fun: You could create your own trivia games, for example, about the topics you like.

 In the meantime, I know my daughters have already found their favorite feature: